 If during the second quarter review it is determined that the licensee has met the criteria for a cross-cutting theme, a continuing cross-cutting theme, or a CCI, the theme or CCI will be documented in an assessment follow-up letter.
 Refer to Section 07.03.d.5 when documenting a cross-cutting theme or CCI.

 After the second quarter review, an updated inspection plan consisting of approximately 24 months (from the end of the second quarter) of inspection activities should be issued to licensees within nine weeks of the end of the second quarter as a separate correspondence utilizing the inspection report numbering as described in IMC 0306 (See Exhibit 12, Inspection Plan Transmittal Letter).
-The inspection plan consists of RPS-Inspections/IP 22.
+The inspection plan consists of RPS-Inspections/RRPS Reports/IP 22 Inspection Activity Plan Report.
 Updated security inspection plans should be included in the Report 22, and need not be transmitted via separate correspondence.

 For a plant in Column 4 of the Action Matrix, documentation of the date of NRC’s quarterly review and discussion of NRC decision regarding transferring the plant to the 0350 process, for the unacceptable performance column, or taking any additional regulatory actions is required.
 The documentation can be in a quarterly assessment follow-up letter, annual assessment letter, or quarterly inspection report, as applicable.